angular/angular/aio/content/guide/complex-animation-sequences.md

 The `stagger()` function lets you define a timing gap between each queried item that is animated and thus animates elements with a delay between them.

-The Filter/Stagger tab in the live example shows a list of heroes with an introductory sequence.
-The entire list of heroes cascades in, with a slight delay from top to bottom.

-The following example demonstrates how to use `query()` and `stagger()` functions on the entry of an animated element.
+The following example demonstrates how to use the `query()` and `stagger()` functions to animate a list (of heroes) adding each in sequence, with a slight delay, from top to bottom.

 * Use `query()` to look for an element entering the page that meets certain criteria.

 * For each of these elements, use `style()` to set the same initial style for the element.
-Make it invisible and use `transform` to move it out of position so that it can slide into place.
+Make it transparent and use `transform` to move it out of position so that it can slide into place.

 * Use `stagger()` to delay each animation by 30 milliseconds.